muhammad-usama-sardar/rats-sec-cons/draft-sardar-rats-sec-cons.md

 * Aliveness

 Recentness can be added to each of these levels of authentication.
+Details will be added in future versions.

 # Threat Modeling
 This section describes "What can go wrong?"
+TODO: Details will be added in future versions.

 ## System Model
+TODO: Details will be added in future versions.

 ## Actors
+TODO: Details will be added in future versions.

 ### Legal perspective